imandra-ai/imandra-docs/notebooks-src/Installation.md

 If you’re new to the OCaml ecosystem, the simplest way to go from zero to a working Imandra installation is to use the [Imandra installer](Installation%20-%20Simple.md).

+# Opam (macOS and Linux only)

+If you have the [opam](https://opam.ocaml.org/) package manager available, you can install Imandra using our public [opam repo](Installation%20-%20Manual.md)

 # Docker Image

 If you don't want to bother with setting up a native environment, you can use our [docker image](Installation%20-%20Docker.md)